Linux installation

-ClipaX has full support on GNOME desktop with X11; GTK and Wayland are partially supported.
+ClipaX has full support on GNOME with X11; GTK and Wayland are partially supported.

 Ubuntu / Kubuntu 24.04